testingautomated-usi/DeepHyperion/DeepHyperion-MNIST/report_generator/README.md

 1. Process the output of the tools and generate an `info_<ID>.json` file for each sample.
 This file contains the features, and various metadata about the sample (timestamp, sample-id, file location, tool name, run id, etc.)

-   Go to the root of the project (`./DeepHyperion-MNIST`) and run the following command to process a dataset folder (folders will be recursively checked):
+   To do it, go to the root of the project (`./DeepHyperion-MNIST`) and run the following command to process a dataset folder (folders will be recursively checked):

    ```
    export LC_ALL=C.UTF-8